dharmayudistira/dharmayudistira/README.md

 > I'd rather ship a small improvement every day than rescue a project the week before launch.
 Compounding works in code the same way it works anywhere else.

-***Currently learning*** : Web3 and on-chain development.
+***Currently learning*** : Building Truequity: Investment Tracker App.
 Figuring out where it actually makes products better, not just trendier.

 ---